Apollys/TheLibraryOfLife/daring_greatly.md

 <br/>

-> *Belonging* is being somehwere you want to be, and they want you. *Fitting in* is being somehwer you really want to be, but they don't care one way or the other.
+> *Belonging* is being somewhere you want to be, and they want you. *Fitting in* is being somewhere you really want to be, but they don't care one way or the other.
 >
 > *Belonging* is being accepted for you. *Fitting in* is being accepted for being like everyone else.
 >